parsajiravand/simple-form-data/README.md

-# simple-form-data
+# simple-form-data-function

-This package provides a utility function `easyFormData` for converting a JavaScript object into `FormData` format, which is especially useful when the content type is `"multipart/form-data"`.
+This package provides a utility function `simpleFormData` for converting a JavaScript object into `FormData` format, which is especially useful when the content type is `"multipart/form-data"`.
 This utility can be used directly in the `body` of a `fetch` request.

 ## Installation